sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 * *[switch](#switch)* to another frame or window.
 * *[set](#set)* innerHtml, innerText or value to an element.

 Scripting only works for Browsertime.
-It will not work with Lighthouse/Google Pagespeed Insights or WebPageTest.
-If you need scripting for WebPageTest [read the WebPageTest scripting documentation](/documentation/sitespeed.io/webpagetest/#webpagetest-scripting).
+It will not work with Lighthouse/Google Pagespeed Insights.
 {: .note .note-info}

 ## Run